 If you need to see a provider who is not on our list, your PCP must ask The Health Plan for approval.
 Asking for an out-of-network referral is called a service authorization request.
 If the service is available within The Health Plan's network, there is no guarantee you will be approved to see the out of network providers.
 It is important to remember that your PCP must ask us for approval before seeing an out-of-network provider.
-Your PCP can call Member Services at 1.888.613.8385.
+Your PCP can call Member Services at 1-888-613-8385.
 If you are approved to see a provider who is outside of our plan, your visits will be covered.
-If we do not approve a service authorization, you can appeal the decision.
+If we do not approve a service authorization, we will send you a written notice.
+You can appeal the decision.